ZYSF/gen1cpu/README.md

 * Reasonably lightweight (may not fit on all embedded FPGAs but should on recent/mid-range ones, very small codebase)
 * Custom [instruction set](InstructionSet.md) with no proprietary tricks (as far as I know I haven't used anything which aligns to any particular proprietary ISA, and the code is PUBLIC DOMAIN)
 * Supports up to 256 general-purpose registers, with up to 16 being accessible in instructions with limited space
+* Two options for I/O: A direct 64-bit core-to-pin interface ("GPIOA"), or a classic I/O bus with similar semantics to the memory bus

 ## Code Overview